Zalafina/QKeyMapper/README_en.md

           - If **"MappingKeyUnlock"** is also checked, a short press of any mapped key can unlock and release the locked key.
           - Example: Mapping **L-Shift⏲500** to **L-Shift** with **Lock** enabled will lock **L-Shift** when long-pressed.
 Unlock it with either another long press or a short press of the mapped key if **MappingKeyUnlock** is enabled.

-    * **Extended "!"
-Prefix Functionality**:
+    * **Extended "！" Prefix Functionality**:
-        * Enhanced the **"!" prefix** in the mapping configuration to support **overwriting both physical and virtual keys**.
+        * Enhanced the **"！" prefix** in the mapping configuration to support **Input override(SOCD Second-Input Priority) for both physical and virtual keys**.
-        * Overwriting is now available for both keyboard keys and mouse buttons, ensuring seamless key remapping across physical and virtual devices.
+        * Input override(SOCD Second-Input Priority) is now available for both keyboard keys and mouse buttons, ensuring seamless key remapping across physical and virtual devices.
 * v1.3.7 (Build 20241030)

   * **Crash Fix for Burst Key Presses**: